dialpad/dialtone/packages/eslint-plugin-dialtone/docs/rules/deprecated-component.md

 ## Rule Details

 This informs developers of deprecated product side components that should be replaced by Dialtone Vue components.
 It will suggest a replacement component.

-Currently the components with the below filenames are considered deprecated:
+Currently, the components with the below filenames are considered deprecated:

 - select_menu
 - dropdown_menu